lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/partitionSpec.svg" target="./diagrams/partitionSpec.svg" alt="syntax diagram for a partition's specification" layout="@break@" -->

-In order to add or remove partitions manually, use the `ADD PARTITION` or `DROP PARTITION` options. `ALTER TABLE` does not validate the specified location.
+In order to add or remove partitions individually, use the `ADD PARTITION` or `DROP PARTITION` options.

+The `ADD PARTITON` option allows you to specify an explicit location for the new partition.
+This way, you can construct a table from object locations that are do not share a common object store prefix, or are even located in separate buckets.
+If the partiton location is not specified, it is inferred from the location of the table and the value(s) of the partitioning column(s). `ADD PARTITION` does not validate the specified or inferred location.

 ```sql
 -- alter the table partitions by adding a partition